Floorp-Projects/Floorp/gfx/doc/Silk.md

 #Object Lifetime
 1. CompositorVsyncDispatcher - Lives as long as the nsBaseWidget associated with the VsyncDispatcher
-2. CompositorVsyncObserver - Lives and dies the same time as the CompositorBridgeParent.
+2. CompositorVsyncScheduler::Observer - Lives and dies the same time as the CompositorBridgeParent.
 3. RefreshTimerVsyncDispatcher - As long as the associated display object, which is the lifetime of Firefox.
 4. VsyncSource - Lives as long as the gfxPlatform on the chrome process, which is the lifetime of Firefox.
 5. VsyncParent/VsyncChild - Lives as long as the content process
 6. RefreshTimer - Lives as long as the process

 #Threads
 All **VsyncObservers** are notified on the *Hardware Vsync Thread*.
 It is the responsibility of the **VsyncObservers** to post tasks to their respective correct thread.
-For example, the **CompositorVsyncObserver** will be notified on the *Hardware Vsync Thread*, and post a task to the *Compositor Thread* to do the actual composition.
+For example, the **CompositorVsyncScheduler::Observer** will be notified on the *Hardware Vsync Thread*, and post a task to the *Compositor Thread* to do the actual composition.

 1. Compositor Thread - Nothing changes
 2. Main Thread - PVsyncChild receives IPC messages on the main thread.
 We also enable/disable vsync on the main thread.